maelstrom-software/maelstrom/doc/book/head/src/dirs.md

 XDG specification if that's not specified.

-`cargo-maelstrom` uses `maelstrom/state` in the target subdirectory of the project, while `maelstrom-pytest` uses `.maelstrom-pytest/state` in the current directory.
+`cargo-maelstrom` uses `maelstrom/state` in the target subdirectory of the project, while `maelstrom-go-test` uses `.maelstrom-go-test/state` and `maelstrom-pytest` uses `.maelstrom-pytest/state` in the current directory.
 The idea is that this state is project- and client-specific, so it should be stored within the project.

 ## Cache Directory